Butt Hinge

 The standard spring hinge has the same appearance as a butt hinge or a hinge that is installed into the abutting surfaces of the door jamb and the door.
 In order to make a standard butt hinge into a spring hinge, a spring is placed into the knuckles of the pivotal portion of the hinge and can be adjusted using an allen wrench.

-Horizontal spring pivot hinges have a similar action as a large door opening and closing mechanism.
-They come in pairs with one part installed at the top or bottom of the door while the other is placed at the opposite end of the door.
-A tension spring is attached to a bracket that is aligned with the top or bottom edge of the door.
-The opposite portion of the pair simply rotates when the door is opened or closed.
+Horizontal spring pivot hinges function similarly to larger door opening and closing mechanisms.
+They are typically used in pairs, with one hinge mounted at the top or bottom of the door and the other positioned at the opposite end.
+A tension spring is connected to a bracket that aligns with the edge of the door.
+The other part of the hinge rotates as the door is opened or closed.

-On first observation, the mechanism of a horizontal spring pivot hinge may seem to be exactly like a door opener and closer.
-The difference between the two mechanisms is their placement.
-A door opener and closer is attached to the door jamb and has a cylinder and rod connected to the door.
-Due to its size, it is placed away outside the door and its frame.
+At first glance, the operation of a horizontal spring pivot hinge may appear similar to that of a door closer.
+However, the key difference lies in their installation.
+A door closer is mounted on the door jamb and features a cylinder and rod that connect to the door, often extending outside the door and its frame.

-The spring portion of a horizontal spring pivot hinge is aligned with the edge of the door and does not protrude from it.
-When the door opens, a bracket attached to the spring mechanism moves with the door while the spring remains motionless as it builds tension.
-As the door is released, the tension in the spring pulls the door back.
+In contrast, the spring component of a horizontal spring pivot hinge is aligned with the door's edge and remains unobtrusive.
+When the door opens, a bracket attached to the spring moves along with the door, while the spring itself stays stationary, accumulating tension.
+Once the door is released, the stored tension in the spring pulls the door back into its closed position.

 Piano hinges are long continuous hinges that are four to six feet long or longer.
 In the spring hinge piano hinge version or spring loaded piano hinges, springs can be located at various points along the length of the hinge but start at the middle knuckle.
 Spring loaded piano hinges are used for partitions, bathroom stall doors, and other light weight long panels.